Open Hours: Mon - Fri 9am - 5pm

 Extra Layers for Dogs & Play Areas

-If your garden is home to dogs or kids, a few extra layers will make a big difference to comfort, hygiene, and longevity:
+These extra layers and product choices can make a big difference to comfort, hygiene, and long-term performance:

 • Free-drainage foam underlay – adds softness underfoot and protects against knocks and falls.